 IV Light bulb: 3 x 4.9 x 3 inches (USA), 6.5 × 6.5 × 14 cm (EU).

 A PIN has at least one PIN Element with Management Capabilities.
 This PIN Element contains a list of PIN Elements that are in the PIN, what each PIN Element is allowed to do (act as a relay in the PIN, end device), if the PIN Element can be communicated with and what credentials they use to access the PIN.
 A PIN Device may be used to provision each PIN Element in the PIN Element that manages the PIN (PIN Element with Management Capabilities).
+The PIN Element with Management capability will need to know information about a PIN Element, some attributes could include:

+- Unique identifier for the PIN Element within that PIN;

+- Application(s) (e.g. Application ID) hosted on the PIN Element;

+- PIN direct connections types supported by a PIN Element

+- Metadata associated with the application (e.g. event has occurred, type of event, timestamp etc);

+- Security credentials;

+Approximate no more than [500] bytes of data.

-PIN Element use direct device connections to communicate with each other.
+PIN Elements use PIN direct connections to communicate with each other.

 5.1.3 Service Flows